Adam Saitiev

-Adam Hamidovich Saitiev, also spelled Saytiev, (Адам Хамидович Сайтиев, born December 12, 1977) is a Russian wrestler of Chechen descent who won gold at the 2000 Summer Olympics for the Russian Federation at 85 kg cat.
-Adam also won the Wrestling World Championships in 1999 and 2002.
+Adam Hamidovich Saitiev, also spelled Saytiev, (Адам Хамидович Сайтиев, born December 12, 1977) is a Russian wrestler, who won gold at the 2000 Summer Olympics at 85 kg.
+Considered to be one of the greatest wrestlers of all time, Adam also won the Wrestling World Championships in 1999 and 2002.
+His elder brother Buvaisar Saitiev, also a wrestler, was a three-time Olympic champion and six-time World champion.

-His elder brother Buvaisar Saitiev, also a wrestler, won gold in the 1996 Summer Olympics in Atlanta, in the 2004 Summer Olympics in Athens and again in the 2008 Summer Olympics.

 Wrestling career

-Adam initially started his senior-level international career at 69 kg, or around 152 lbs.
+Adam started his senior-level international career at 69 kg, or around 152 lbs.
 He found the weight cut too severe, and soon moved up to 76 kg, where he was world champ in 1999.
-However, this was his elder brother Buvaisar's weight, and Adam wanted to compete alongside his brother at the Olympics, not compete with him for a spot on the team.
+However, his elder brother Buvaisar also competed in the same weight class, and Adam wanted to compete alongside his brother at the Olympics, not compete against him for a spot on the team.
 Adam moved up to 85 kg, and despite being undersized, won two world-level titles at the weight.

-Saitiev competed many times throughout after 2002.
-But his career had many injuries.
+Saitiev competed many times after 2002, but his career was affected by many injuries.